provided-as-is/events/README.md

 ## Cool!
 What's the format? ✍️

+Our format was inspired by, and based upon, Maintainerati events.
 To facilitate sharing of ideas without additional burden of having to prepare content, we will only have one lighting talk per event, and dedicate most of the time to group discussions 👐

 Participants can propose topics of conversation using the dedicated issue per event.
 At the event, we will follow the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) approach, paired with the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule#).